quantaosun/Schrodinger_Docking_and_MD/README.md

 # Schrodinger_Docking_and_MD

-To use this workflow, download the repo then open it in Knime after Schrodinger has been installed.
+### To use this workflow, download the repo then open it in Knime after Schrodinger has been installed.

+#### Knime by default is come along with Schrodinger, but you could use a third installed Knime as well.

 There are two input you need to provide, 1st is ```PDB ID``` defines your target, 2nd is ```ligand.smi``` which is a txt or csv file that contains your SMILES string defining the structure of the small molecule to be docked.